Don’t miss this list of the best things to do in Yokohama, Japan to help you make the most of your next vacation to these fascinating city.

-The interactive museum has a number of different exhibitions and attractions and is designed to inspire creativity and curiosity.
-Learn how to make chicken ramen by hand in a workshop or create your own original CUPNOODLES by selecting your own flavour combinations and designing the packaging.
+The interactive ramen museum has a number of different exhibitions and attractions and is designed to inspire creativity and curiosity.
+Learn how to make Chicken ramen by hand in a workshop or create your own original CUPNOODLES by selecting your own flavour combinations and designing the packaging.

 The museum pays homage to Momofuku Ando, the inventor of instant noodles who went on to invent CUPNOODLES and Space Ramen and even has a theatre playing a 14-minute CG film of his story.

-- Admission fee: 500 yen (attraction fees required for workshops).
+- Price: 500 yen (attraction fees required for workshops).

 2) Visit the Yokohama Noh Theater